Cornwall Bridge in Litchfield County, Connecticut — The American Northeast (New England)

 Marker series.
 This marker is included in the Civilian Conservation Corps marker series.

 Location.
 41° 46.596′ N, 73° 24.987′ W. Marker is in Cornwall Bridge, Connecticut, in Litchfield County.
 Marker is on Kent Cornwall Road (U.S. 7) 0.4 miles north of Carter Road, on the right when traveling north.
+Located in Kent Falls State Park.
 Touch for map.
-Located in Kent Falls State Park.
 Marker is in this post office area: Cornwall Bridge CT 06754, United States of America.
+Touch for directions.

 Also see . . .
 Civilian Conservation Corps Stories.
 (Submitted on March 23, 2011, by Michael Herrick of Southbury, Connecticut.)